 **This blog is reader supported, and some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases**

-Imbolc and Candlemas mark the midpoint between the winter solstice and the vernal equinox, symbolizing the gradual return of longer days and the strengthening sun.
-The sun, a source of life and warmth, becomes a potent symbol during this time.
+Imbolc and Candlemas have always been such a meaningful time for me—a magical midpoint between the winter solstice and the vernal equinox.
+This season symbolizes the earth stirring from its long rest, the gradual return of longer days, and the strengthening warmth of the sun.
+The sun, with its life-giving light and warmth, feels like such a powerful symbol right now

-Our Sun Symbolic Bannock is so simple to make, and beautifully captures the essence of this special season.
+This bannock is so simple to make, yet it feels so special—it captures the essence of this season beautifully.

-Imbolc and Candlemas invite us to honor the awakening of the earth and the strengthening sun.
+Imbolc and Candlemas invite us to honor the awakening earth and the growing strength of the sun, and this sun-shaped bannock brings that theme to life.

 Recipe: Sun Symbolic Oat Flour Bannock